mimamercury/mimamercury.com/src/routes/about/membership/newsletter/thanks/+page.md

 # Thank you for joining the newsletter!

+Check your email to confirm your subscription.

-It is sent on Thursdays each week.
+The newsletter is sent on Thursdays each week.

 Have ideas for what should be included?
 [Send them over via email!](/about/contact)